 7. Air Fresheners:

 I was a big fan of wax melters.
 I actually still have a few around my house.
 They replaced aerosol air fresheners which pollute the air with artificial fragrance.
 And no one really knows what “fragrance” is made of.
 If you are using candles please make sure that they don’t contain lead or formaldehyde.
 Soybean and beeswax candles are natural and safe!
-I choose to use Young Living pure essential oils in my home.
+I choose to use pure essential oils in my home.
 I either mix them with solid coconut oil and use that in my scent warmers or I use them in essential oil diffusers.
 Another option that has started to emerge is rechargeable diffusing fans such as Airmoji, another direct sales business.
+These are great for homes with kids as the fragrances are from essential oil pods, and don’t rely on heating, steaming, or burning anything.
 Essential oils are also great for mixing up your own natural cleaners!
 Just make sure you are getting pure essential oils from a reliable source instead of diluted or perfumed oils trying to pass as natural products.

 8. Natural Cleaning: